SvenTiigi/YouTubePlayerKit/README.md

                 Text(verbatim: "YouTube player couldn't be loaded")
             }
         }
+        // Optionally react to specific updates such as the playback state .onReceive(
+            self.youTubePlayer.playbackStatePublisher
+        ) { playbackState in
+            if playbackState == .playing {
+                // ...
+            } else if playbackState == .ended {
+                // ...
             }
         }
+    }

+}
 ```

+> [!TIP]
+> You can optionally mark the YouTubePlayer with `@StateObject` or `@ObservedObject` to automatically update your view whenever the source, parameters, or configuration change.

 When using `UIKit` or `AppKit` you can make use of the `YouTubePlayerViewController`